 Disabilities under the Act

-ADA does not provide a list of disabilities that are specific for this Act.
+In ADA Guidelines 2021, ADA does not provide a list of disabilities that are specific to this Act.
 Disability is explained as a mental or physical limitation that limits a major life activity.
-For more indepth information about disabilities and the barriers people with specific disabilities face, you can take a look at our Disabilities page.
+For more in-depth information about disabilities and the barriers people with specific disabilities face, you can take a look at our Disabilities page.
 Some common limitations interpreted as disabilities are:

 - Visual impairments including complete blindness, color blindness and types of visibility issues.